alhajee/ckan/doc/contributing/issues.rst

 Reporting issues
 ================

-If you've found a bug in CKAN, open a new issue on CKAN's `GitHub Issues`_ (try searching first to see if there's already an issue for your bug).
+If you've found a bug in FMLD, open a new issue on FMLD's `GitHub Issues`_ (try searching first to see if there's already an issue for your bug).

 .. _GitHub Issues: https://github.com/ckan/ckan/issues